Section C

 18.1 When Rule 18 Applies

-(d) if the mark is a continuing obstruction, in which case rule 19 applies.
+(4) if the mark is a continuing obstruction, in which case

 18.2 Giving Mark-Room

-(a) When boats are overlapped the outside boat shall give the inside boat mark-room, unless rule 18.2(b) applies.
+(1) if the boats are overlapped, the outside boat at that moment shall give the inside boat mark-room;

 (e) If there is reasonable doubt that a boat obtained or broke an overlap in time, it shall be presumed that she did not.